top of page

 Cost & Duration of Use

-• Mirena and Kyleena can be left in place for minimum of 5 years, some people leave them in for 7 years.
+• Mirena provides contraception for 8 years, and Kyleena provides contraception for 5 years.
 Talk to your provider to decide when you should change your IUD.

 • The Mirena or Kyleena IUD cost is approximately $450.00.
 Almost all drug plans cover the Mirena or Kyleena IUDs.

-Mona Lisa® IUDs are plastic and copper T-shaped devices that come in multiple sizes, selected depending on the desired duration of contraception, the size of a woman's uterus and/or if she has had pregnancies in the past.
+Traditional plastic and copper T-shaped devices such as the Mona Lisa®, Liberte® or Flexi-T® come in multiple sizes, selected depending on the desired duration of contraception, the size of a woman's uterus and/or if she has had pregnancies in the past.

 How Does It Prevent Pregnancy?